1 Bg 9-1972: The Most Confidential Knowledge

 > mahatma, a great soul.

-279 Others, who engage in sacrifice by the cultivation
+267 Others, who are engaged in the cultivation

 > of knowledge, worship the Supreme Lord as the one without a

-> second, as diverse in many, and in the universal form.
+> second, diverse in many, and in the universal form.

 > tells Arjuna that those who are purely in Krsna